Chloe Berryhill: Como 1907, 2025

 On 9 September 2025, Italian side Como 1907 announced the signing of Berryhill.

+Western Sydney Wanderers, 2025–2026

+Berryhill returned to the A-League Women for the 2025–26 season, which she confirmed would be her last before retirement, signing for Western Sydney Wanderers (the arch-rivals of her former club Sydney FC).
+During a 1–1 home draw with Brisbane Roar on 16 January 2026, she again tore her anterior cruciate ligament (ACL), which ended her season.
+A week later, Berryhill officially announced her retirement from soccer.

 International career

 Berryhill was the captain of the Australian under-20 side that finished runner-up at the 2013 AFF Women's Championship, drawing praise for her performance in the final.
 She retained her place in the squad for the AFC U-19 Women's Championship.
 She made her full international debut for Australia on 24 November 2013, in a 2–0 victory over China.

 Berryhill was dropped from the Matildas squad for the 2015 FIFA Women's World Cup, but was included in the 2016 Rio Olympics squad.
 She appeared in all four of Australia's matches in Rio.
 Berryhill was one of Australia's penalty takers as their quarter-final match against Brazil went to penalties.
 She scored her penalty, but the Matildas were defeated 7–6.

 Berryhill won the 2017 Tournament of Nations with Australia, where they defeated the United States for the first time.
 She participated at her first Asian Cup in 2018, where she appeared in all 5 matches, having scored a goal in the group stage match against Vietnam.

 Berryhill scored against Brazil at the 2019 FIFA Women's World Cup.

 Berryhill was selected for the 2020 Tokyo Olympics squad.
 The Matildas advanced to the quarter-finals with a victory and a draw in the group stage.
 In the quarter-finals, they defeated Great Britain 4–3 after extra time.
 However, they lost 1–0 to Sweden in the semi-finals and 4–3 to the US in the bronze medal match, going home empty-handed.
 Full details.